Asaphodes cataphracta: Description

 Hudson described the species as follows:

 Distribution and habitat

-A. cataphracta is endemic to New Zealand and can be found in the South Island.
+A. cataphracta is endemic to New Zealand.
+It can be found in the North Island and the South Island.
 It prefers grassy mountain side slopes as habitat.
 Specimens of this species have been collected in the North Canterbury (NC) and Westland (WD) specimen collection localities as described by Crosby et al. The species was collected in February in the Mount Cook district by Alfred Philpott as well as at Arthur's Pass to Lake Wakatipu up to 1200m by Meyrick.
 Hudson stated the species occurred in abundance in the Humboldt mountains.
 Specimens were also collected in tussock country near the Homer saddle by George Howes.

 Behaviour

 The adults of this species are on the wing from December until March.
+They are a day flying moth.